Dynamic-Mobile-Security/mdast-cli/README.md

 ### Google play

-> :bangbang: :bangbang: :bangbang: *Updated May 2022*:
-> Seems like in last update Google disabled app passwords for play store access, so currently login with email + password is not working.
-If you already have gsfid + token just use them for now.
-Contact your suppport team if you need help, we will share with you working credentials from service account.

 To download application from Google Play Store you need **temporary account with 2fa authentication disabled**.

 You should specify the package name of the application you want to download, you can get it directly from the Google Play app page or any other way.